hoffmann-muki/llm-conflict-monitoring-eval/experiments/prompting_strategies/README.md

 2. Include explicit instruction: "CRITICAL: The label must be exactly one of: V, B, E, P, R, S"
 3. Use enum constraint in JSON schema (enforced by Ollama structured output)

+`explainable` and `few_shot` strategies also provide a `reasoning` property in the response schema.
+The downstream pipeline writes this field into every per-model CSV so you can trace how the model justified each prediction.

 ## Base Class Interface

 | Method | Returns | Required |